Kondapur, Sangarreddy

-Kondapur is a Mandal in former Medak district of Telangana, India.

 Kondapur is a Village and Mandal in a newly formed Sangareddy district of Telangana State, India.
 Kondapur belongs to Sangareddy revenue division.
+Kondapur was a Mandal in the former Medak district of Telangana.

 There is a museum (belonging to Archaeological Survey of India department) located about 1 km south of the village, Kondapur.
 The museum houses exhibits from an ancient mound locally known as Kotagadda (Fort Mound) which is located nearby.
 The remains of a highly artistic life led by the people of the early historic period are found at this museum.

 Geography

 Kondapur is located at 17.5614°N 78.0111°E. It has an average elevation of 525 meters (1725 feet).

 Kondapur Mandal is bounded by Sangareddy Mandal towards North and Sadasivpet Mandal towards west.

+Panchayat list

+There are 10 Villages that are listed under Kondapur Mandal: